Airbotics/uptane-server/docs/introduction/uptane-primer.md

 ### Key compromise resilience

-TUF does not assume that keys will forever remain safe from comprise, instead it provides mechanisms for fast and secure key replacement and revocation.
+TUF does not assume that keys will forever remain safe from compromise, instead it provides mechanisms for fast and secure key replacement and revocation.

 ### Integrity